2shaaaa/University-DBMS/README.md

 # University-DBMS
---USER MANUAL--
+  ## Usage
-Step 1: clone (or download ofc :v) repository
+  1. clone (or download ofc :v) repository
-Step 2: extract config.zip to take out all configurations of the master and slaves Step 3: docker-compose up - d
+  2. extract config.zip to take out all configurations of the master and slaves
+  3. docker-compose up - d
-Step 4: test urself
+  4. test urself
+  5. docker-compose down

 ..to be continued..